dinesh-i/CarND-Advanced-Lane-Lines/README.md

 I defined the function "warp_image" to apply perpective transform on the lane portion of the image and warp the image.
 I referred to one of the references from the article https://medium.com/@vamsiramakrishnan/robust-lane-finding-using-python-open-cv-63eb66fa2616 to understand how to play around with the source pixel values.

 Below are the pixes values I have chosed as source points for perspective transform:
-[200,660],[1200,660],[800,480],[540,480]
+[200,660],[1200,660],[800,480],[540,480].

 For Destination points, I have chosen the four corners of the image based on the image size.

-Applying the warping step helped me to focus only on the lane area of the image when I proceeded further with color, gradient threshold steps.
+Applying the warping step earlier in the pipeline helped me to focus only on the lane area of the image when I proceeded further with color and gradient threshold steps.

 Test Image                 |  Warped Image :-------------------------:|:-------------------------: